Russia's invasion of Ukraine: What has happened so far? | DW | 26.02.2022

 "We've derailed their plan," he said, adding that the Ukrainian army retains control of Kyiv and the surrounding major cities.

-The Ukrainian Defense Ministry said that Russian cruise missiles fired from warships in the Black Sea hit the northeastern cities of Sumy and Poltava as well as the southern port city of Mariupol, where officials also reported heavy fighting on the city's outskirts.
+The Ukrainian Defense Ministry said Russian cruise missiles fired from warships in the Black Sea hit the northeastern cities of Sumy and Poltava, as well as the southern port city of Mariupol, where officials also reported heavy fighting on the city's outskirts.

 Further fighting was also witnessed in or around the cities of Kherson, Mykolaiv and Odesa, all to the west of Crimea, the Russia-annexed Ukrainian peninsula from which one arm of the Russian invasion was launched.